PRECIOUS-Gold gains as inflation risks boost safe-haven appeal

 Russia-Ukraine tensions are also on the back of everyone's minds, Haberkorn said.

-U.S. President Joe Biden and German Chancellor Olaf Scholz will underscore their unity in opposing any Russian aggression against Ukraine when they meet at the White House on Monday, amid U.S. warnings that a Russian invasion could happen in days or weeks.
+White House national security adviser Jake Sullivan said on Sunday that Russia could invade Ukraine within days or weeks but might still opt for a diplomatic path.

-Gold and silver prices were also boosted by a weaker U.S. dollar.
+Gold and silver prices were boosted in part by a U.S. dollar index that has dropped sharply from its late-January high, Jim Wyckoff, senior analyst at Kitco Metals, wrote in a note.
 [USD/]

 Meanwhile, speculators cut their net long COMEX gold position in the week to Feb.
 1, data showed on Friday.
 [CFTC/]